ubc-library-rc/dataverse_utils/docs/windows.md

 	Either that, or you will need to start Python with `winpty python`, which is annoying.
 Similarly `winpty pip`.

 Even if you have not enabled pseudo-console support and didn't complete use option 2, the scripts *should* still function normally though.
 Having scripts work but Python not work is not optimal and confusing, so a solution is there even though it technically isn't required.

+There are many options for Git Bash installation; testing has not covered all possible permutations of installation options.